Action to Control Cardiovascular Risk in Diabetes Lipid Trial - ACCORD Lipid

 Presented by Dr. Henry Ginsberg at the ACC.10/i2 Summit, Atlanta, GA, March 2010.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure

 Keywords: Fenofibrate, Stroke, Hyperlipidemias, Gemfibrozil, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Diabetes Mellitus, Type 2, Blood Pressure, Hypercholesterolemia, Hemoglobin A, Glycosylated, Cholesterol, Heart Failure, Hypolipidemic Agents, Glomerular Filtration Rate, Triglycerides, Hospitalization